 • Hut Footwear if staying in Alpine Huts – crocs, flip flops, hotel slippers.

-In Summary – in addition to your regular kit, you need to bring a Covid Kit, Small Personal First Aid Kit, all your own Technical Equipment if possible (see further info below), Liquid Chalk if you are rock climbing and Bedding and Indoor Footwear if you are using alpine huts.
+In Summary – in addition to your regular kit, you need to bring a Covid Kit, Small Personal First Aid Kit, all your own Technical Equipment if possible (see further info below) and Bedding and Indoor Footwear if you are using alpine huts.

 Covid Kit: face mask, protective gloves, hand sanitizer